 The main advantages of starting with a hardtail are the cost and the fact that it’s easier to maintain.
 A lot of my friends that just started out are struggling with bike maintenance and don’t have the right budget to do proper maintenance for their mountain bikes.

 I did not mention mountain bike weight to be an advantage because this is not that important for a beginner.
-I made an experiment with three of my friends that are just starting to ride and I gave them a lighter mountain bike for a ride and they all asked the question:
+I made an experiment with three of my friends that are just starting to ride I gave them a lighter mountain bike for a ride and they all asked the question:

 Hardtail Vs. Full-Suspension: Which Better for Beginners?

-Hardtail mountain bikes are more affordable and have simpler frames with fewer moving parts than full-suspension mountain bikes, they are easier to maintain and more cost-efficient in the long term, this makes them a good choice for beginners.
+Hardtail mountain bikes are more affordable and have simpler frames with fewer moving parts than full-suspension mountain bikes, they are easier to maintain and more cost-efficient in the long term, which makes them a good choice for beginners.

 The main focus for a beginner mountain biker should be learning the basic skills needed to ride on more technical trails.
-Hardtail mountain bikes are perfect for basic skill development because they force the rider to be aware of every detail on the trail, they aren’t so forgiving as a full suspension is.
+Hardtail mountain bikes are perfect for basic skill development because they force the rider to be aware of every detail on the trail, they aren’t as forgiving as a full suspension is.

 Having an easier-to-maintain mountain bike is a big plus for a beginner because he doesn’t have the proper skills to do proper bike maintenance and this could lead to greater costs in the long run.
-If you want to know what are the maintenance costs of a mountain bike, check out this article!

 After you have the basic trail riding skills and you have a good idea of what kind of riding style you enjoy, you can consider upgrading to a full-suspension mountain bike which will be more able to handle the challenges that come with more technical trails.